CoelhoEduardo/CoelhoEduardo/README.md

 ## Hi, I'm Eduardo 🧙🏽‍♂️

-I'm a Software Engineer, focused on creating good applications with TypeScript, Python and other cool languages...
+I'm a Software Engineer, focused to learn and improve my skills in Typescript and FrontEnd engineer

-- 🔭 I'm currently working on AI core Project at Salez
-- 👯 I'm looking to collaborate on NodeJs, TypeScript or Python projects

 ### What you find here: